sharminlin/astro-blog/src/content/blog/markdown-style-guide.md

 ---
 title: 'Markdown Style Guide'
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
+description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content.'
-pubDate: 'Jun 19 2024'
+pubDate: 'Dec 19 2024'
-heroImage: '/blog-placeholder-1.jpg'
+heroImage: '/images/md/head.jpg'
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.